vijithassar/lit/lit.sh.md

 }
 ```

-We also need the ability to test a filename to see if it matches the conventions we're assuming for literate programming, which is to say, we need to ensure that it has.
-(See what's going on?
-We're grouping this code along with the other filename parsing logic even though we actually use it in the main execution loop.
-This, right here, is literate programming!)
+We also need the ability to test a filename to see if it matches the conventions we're assuming for literate programming, which is to say, we need to ensure that it both has double extensions to signify a programming language wrapped in Markdown and ends with .md as the second.

+See what's going on?
+We're grouping this code along with the other filename parsing logic even though we actually use it in the main execution loop way at the end.
+This, right here, is literate programming!

 ```bash
 # make sure a filename is safe to process